Yelling 'Fore' Again ... But 2 At A Time

 Golf is known for its rules, perhaps too many and arcane.

-But now, there's new layer of regulation with much more serious intent.
-Washington's Governor sent out a list of around 20 reopening restrictions and guidelines for the state's more than 275 golf courses.
+But now there's a new layer of regulation with much more serious intent.
+Washington's governor sent out a list of about 20 reopening restrictions and guidelines for the state's more than 275 golf courses.

 Satcher, who closed Three Rivers a week before it was required, is fully on board.

 "I think what's going on is a real thing," he said.
 "I mean I don't know if people are taking it as serious as what it is, but people are dying.
-I mean I know that sounds cliché but it's true.
+I mean I know that sounds cliché, but it's true.
 People are dying, and I don't want to contribute to that.
 That's why we closed a week early.
 I don't want to be part of that."

 So, at Three Rivers, it's now a different experience.